Anna the Prophetess

-The name Anna is from the Greek word, “Hannah.”
-She was the daughter of Penuel from the tribe of Asher (Luke 2:36).
-Her name means “favor” or “grace.”
-Anna was an aged saint who bore the same name as that of the mother of Samuel (1 Samuel 1:2), the founder of the schools of the prophets.
+The prophetess Anna was the daughter of Penuel from the tribe of Asher (Luke 2:36).
+This name is from the Greek word, “Hannah” ,which means “favor” or “grace.”
+This woman was an aged saint who bore the same name as that of the mother of Samuel (1 Samuel 1:2), the founder of the schools of the prophets.

 The scriptures indicate that she was “advanced in many days” (Luke 2:36–37).
 She was at the very least 84 years old and more likely well over 100 years old.
 It is somewhat uncertain from the Greek whether the expression translated “of about fourscore and four years” is to be understood as applying to Anna’s age or to the duration of her widowhood.
 If Anna had been married at the early age of 15, had been married for 7 years, and then remained a widow for 84 years, she would then be 106 years of age.
 This would by no means be impossible, though the age of 84 would also make her “of a great age.”

-Upon hearing Simeon’s inspired testimony concerning Jesus, Anna’s own heart was touched with inspired insight to see in the child Jesus the promised Messiah (Matthew 16:17).
+Upon hearing Simeon’s inspired testimony concerning Jesus, her own heart was touched with inspired insight to see in the child Jesus the promised Messiah (Matthew 16:17).
 Thus, at the dedication, two inspired witnesses confirmed what Mary and Joseph already knew concerning the child.
-And Anna gave thanks to the Lord and spoke of the Messiah (Luke 2:38).
+And she gave thanks to the Lord and spoke of the Messiah (Luke 2:38).

 In His service,